Find Affordable College Courses

 Fremont, NE

-Midland University came in at #9 in this year’s edition of the Most Popular Nursing Bachelor’s Degree Schools in Nebraska ranking.
+Midland University did quite well in this year’s ranking of the most popular places for nursing students to get a bachelor’s degree.
+It came in at #9 on the list.
 Located in the distant town of Fremont, Midland U is a private not-for-profit school with a small student population.

 About 96% of the students majoring in nursing at the school are women while 4% are male.